Original Air Date: December 11, 1959

 A central question posed by this episode is: what if reality is fluid rather than static?
 Knowledge demands consistency, however modern theories of multiple realities beg certain uncomfortable questions about relativism and the futility of human endurance.
 If we can simply be erased from history then civilization is hopeless, it brings to mind efforts by the Soviets to wholly erase people from photographs –a sobering thought from another compelling episode in this series.

 The Twilight Zone Trivia:

-- The scene of Forbes busting through the glass door of the bar was encouraged by Rod Serling and Douglas Heyes though it was not in the script.
+- The scene of Forbes busting through the bar’s glass door was encouraged by Rod Serling and Douglas Heyes though it was not in the script.